Semantics-Aware Updates from Remote Energy Harvesting Devices to Interconnected LEO Satellites: System Model

 \section{System Model}

-We consider a system model, as depicted in Fig. \ref{fig_SysModel}, where a remote EH IoT device measures and transmits status updates from an information source to a network of $(N+1)$ LEO satellites in an orbital plane.
-During a visibility window, the IoT device connects to a satellite, referred to as the Connected Satellite (CS), and transmits updates according to an \emph{update policy}, while adhering to the constraints imposed by the harvested energy stored in the device's battery.
+We consider a system model in which a remote EH IoT device measures and transmits status updates from an information source to a network of $(N+1)$ LEO satellites.
+During a visibility window, the IoT device connects to a satellite, referred to as the Connected Satellite (CS), and transmits updates according to an \emph{update policy} while adhering to the constraints imposed by the harvested energy stored in the device's battery.
 The update policy, denoted by $\pi$, decides whether the device transmits a fresh update to the CS, thereby consuming energy, or remains idle to conserve energy for future use.
 This decision, or \emph{action}, is made sequentially in each time slot along a slotted time axis.

-The device harvests energy from ambient sources and stores it in a battery with capacity $B$.
+\textit{Energy Harvesting:} The device harvests energy from ambient sources and stores it in a battery with capacity $B$.
 The energy harvesting process follows a Bernoulli distribution with an arrival probability of $\beta$, which is commonly used as a general stochastic model\cite{dong2015near,delfani2024version}.
 Each transmission to the CS consumes one energy unit and occupies one time slot.

-Furthermore, we assume the updates are propagated among destination satellites using a bi-directional ring topology, where updates received at the CS are disseminated to all network nodes.
-The ultimate objective is to derive an update policy that optimizes network performance, delivering timely and informative data while efficiently using energy, with the VAoI as the semantic performance metric.
+\textit{LEO Network Topologies:} We consider two topologies for the LEO network: a ring topology and a star topology (as depicted in Fig. \ref{fig_SysModel}).
+In the ring configuration, enabled by permanent ISLs \cite{chaudhry2021laser}, updates received at the CS are disseminated in both directions along a bidirectional ring topology.
+Nodes are indexed by the set $\mathcal{N_R} = \left\{-\frac{N}{2},-\frac{N}{2}\!+\!1,\cdots,\frac{N}{2}\!-\!1,\frac{N}{2}\right\}$, where $N$ is an even integer.
+Each node forwards the updates to its neighbors, thereby continuing the propagation throughout the network.
+We assume that transmissions between neighboring satellites via ISLs are deterministic, occurring error-free and at regular intervals.
+In the star configuration, the CS multicasts status updates to $N$ neighboring satellite nodes, each one hop away via unreliable ISLs with success probabilities $\rho_n,\ n \in \mathcal{N_S} \setminus \{0\}$, where $\mathcal{N_S} = \left\{0,1,2,\cdots,N\right\}$.
+This multicast occurs in every time slot.
+In both topologies, each transmission occurs in one time slot, and each node retains only the most recent data update, discarding any previous ones.